cjsauer/genetic-sandbox/README.md

 npm test
 ```

-This command will spit out a lovely nyan cat test report and some coverage statistics.
+This command will lint all the source files using [eslint](http://eslint.org/),
+and then spit out a lovely nyan cat test report with coverage statistics.